IlyaSamoylov45/Book-Notes/Elixir/Introducing Elixir/Chapter10.md

-CHAPTER 10 Exceptions, Errors, and Debugging
+Chapter 10 Exceptions, Errors, and Debugging

 Flavors of Errors